celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-rc1.md

 ```

 The `networkid` parameter value of `42220` indicates we are connecting to the Mainnet Release Candidate 1 network.

-At this point your proxy should be peering with other nodes as they come online.
-Your Validator will not automatically peer with the proxy until block production starts after the genesis timestamp, so it will not have any peers at this moment.
-You should see a `Mining too far in the future` log message from the Validator, which indicates it is waiting for the genesis timestamp to pass.
-On April 22nd at 16:00 UTC, the Validator consensus engine will start, and after a few minutes to establish the Validator overlay network, block production will begin.
+At this point your Validator and Proxy machines should be configured, and both should be syncing to the network.
+You should see `Imported new chain segment` in your node logs, about once every 5 seconds once the node is synced to the latest block which you can find on the [Network Stats](https://stats.celo.org) page.

 ## Registering as a Validator